Fashionable – Milan v Inter

 Amongst the Inter fans, the scene was equally spectacular if a little more intensive.
 Colour coded bibs in blue, black, red and yellow were handed out and worn.
 Amongst that were blue, white and black smoke bombs, flashing flares, flags and a range of aggressively orchestrated chants which gave voice to the 10,000 ‘visiting’ fans.

-Then against the run of play, at the end of a counter-attack orchestrated by Giacomo Bonaventura, Suso cut inside from the right to beat Samir Handanovic to his far post with a neat finish.
+Then against the run of play, at the end of a counter-attack orchestrated by Bonaventura, Suso cut inside from the right to beat Samir Handanovic with a neat finish.

 HT: 1-0

-The celebrations were short as Carlos Bacca and Suso combined and the little known Spaniard beat Handanovic.
+The celebrations were short as Carlos Bacca and Suso combined and the little known Spaniard beat Handanovic to put back in front.

-Icardi, the young Inter captain who has fallen out with Inter fans twice this season, missed a clear cut chance to redeem himself when sticking a chance wide from a one-on-one with the 17-year-old goalkeeper Donnarumma.
+Icardi, the young Inter captain who has fallen out with Inter fans twice this season, missed a clear cut chance to redeem himself when sticking a chance wide.

 The Croatian Perisic, who missed so many chances during the game, took matters into his own hands some two minutes into stoppage time.
-With Handanovic up and causing panic Murillo’s header from a corner put the ball on a plate in the Milan box and Perisic slammed it into an empty net.
+With Handanovic up and causing panic in the box Murillo’s header from a corner put the ball on a plate for Perisic who slammed it into an empty net.

-With Frank De Boer leaving behind one big sorry tactical mess and the new Chinese owners expressing worrying concerns at results that leave Inter mid-table, this was a morale-boosting point for the new coach of a struggling Nerazzurri side Stefano Pioli.
+With Frank De Boer leaving behind one big sorry tactical mess and the new Chinese owners expressing worrying concerns at results that leave Inter mid-table, this was a morale-boosting point for the new coach of a struggling Nerazzurri side.

 FT: 2-2